Zachary Cruz arrest video released following alleged unlawful trespassing at Parkland school

 Officers initially told Cruz that they were going to issue him a trespass warning but he is seen later in the video appearing to be handcuffed and led to a police car.
 The officer with him is seen holding a skateboard.

-Cruz was arrested after he "unlawfully entered the school grounds," the Broward County Sheriff’s Office said.
+Cruz was arrested after he "unlawfully entered the school grounds," the sheriff's office said.

 PARKLAND SUSPECT NIKOLAS CRUZ’S BROTHER BRAGGED ABOUT THEIR POPULARITY, PROSECUTORS SAY

 According to the arrest report, Cruz wanted to “reflect on the school shooting and to soak it in.”
-Despite warnings not to go on the school campus, officials said Cruz rode his skateboard throughout the property.
+Despite warnings not to go onto the school campus, officials said Cruz rode his skateboard throughout the property.
 The event was the third time he was caught trespassing, authorities said.

-Cruz is being held on a $500,000 bail.
-His lawyer, Joseph Kimok, argued in court papers that the bond was excessive and Cruz should be released from jail.
+Cruz's bail was set at $500,000.
+His lawyer, Joseph Kimok, argued in court papers that the bond was excessive and that Cruz should be released from jail.

 Fox News’ Nicole Darrah and The Associated Press contributed to this report.